top of page

 Types of Anti-Fouling Paints and Their Mechanisms of Action

-Anti-fouling paints are essential for protecting ship hulls from marine growth.
-They use different methods to stop organisms from attaching and spreading on vessel surfaces.
+Anti-fouling paints use different methods to prevent organisms from attaching and spreading on vessel surfaces.
 We will look into the various types of anti-fouling paints and how they work.

 Biocidal Anti-Fouling Coatings